MBA - Master of Business Administration

 - No previous work experience required

-- A multinational programme enabling you to share your experience and build global mindsets.
+- A multinational programme, typically attracting students form over 20 countries, enabling you to share your experience and build a global mindset.

 Certificate in Strategic Management (a Chartered Management Institute qualification) optionally awarded upon successful completion of the programme, which will greatly impact your long term career aspirations.
 You will also have access to Associate Membership of the CMI.